isaacbmiller/AFPO-vs-PHC/readme.md

 Every neuron in the neural network has a configurable X%, (default 10%), chance of having the weight changed.
 The weight can be changed to any random amount between -1 and 1.

 ---
+# Old Assignments
+Everything past this point is an archive to view the development progression of the project.
+---
 ## Assignment 8